WEEKLY UPDATE: GSU’s COVID-19 Numbers

-Georgia Southern University released updated COVID-19 case numbers yesterday, Monday, Aug.
-31. The university has seen a significant spike in cases from the previous week.
+Georgia Southern University released updated COVID-19 case numbers on Monday, Sept.
+7. The university has seen a significant drop in self-reported positive cases, though the total number of confirmed cases has stayed relatively the same.

-Armstrong doubled its number of cases from three to six.
-Most of the new reported cases are on the Statesboro campus, which has seen a dramatic uptick in cases over the last week.
+This week the university had three less confirmed positive cases than last week.
+Self-reported unconfirmed cases were down over 140 from last week.

+As of Sunday, Sept.
+6, Armstrong only has eleven confirmed positive cases.
+The rest of the cases remain on the Statesboro campus and most of those are within the student population.

 For more details about the COVID-19 statistics, see the chart below or visit COVID-19 Exposure and Health Alerts.
 Check back next week for a new update on the university’s COVID-19 statistics.